Is now the best time buy gold and silver?

 |Gold Bullion Australia||Melbourne, Sydney, Brisbane Gold Coast|

 Take the time to shop around for the lowest premiums and commissions.
-It’s quite surprising what the difference can be.
+It’s quite surprising what differences there can be between the respective dealers.
 And make sure you’re comparing prices to the Australian gold or silver price.

 You can head to the bullion office directly to buy gold and silver.
 But if you don’t have one located near you, you can place an order over the phone or even online.
 Delivery is easy to arrange, but ask questions about the method used and whether it is insured.